achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

 author: [Achim]
 date: 2021-03-17T08:00:00.169Z
 draft: false
-permalink: samp-pattern
+permalink: sam-pattern
 category: Coding
 tags:
   - TypeScript
   - Architecture
   - Reactive Programming
   - React
-excerpt: About asynchronous event handling with JavaScript and TypeScript.
-I'm showcasing the potential of rxjs with a very first and simple example which implements drag and drop.
+excerpt: I discuss in this post the SAM Pattern as an alternative approach to widely adopted Frontend architectures.
 image: img/marbles.jpg
 ---

 # The SAM Pattern

-I discuss here an architecture model that is an alternative to more common models like Redux or MVC.
-It is the [SAM Pattern](http://sam.js.org/), which goes back to [Jean-Jacques Dubray](https://github.com/jdubray) and his blog post [Why I No Longer Use MVC Frameworks](https://www.infoq.com/articles/no-more-mvc-frameworks/).
+I will present the [SAM Pattern](http://sam.js.org/) in this post, which is a architecture model that represents an alternative to more common models like Redux or MVC.
+It goes back to [Jean-Jacques Dubray](https://github.com/jdubray) and his blog post [Why I No Longer Use MVC Frameworks](https://www.infoq.com/articles/no-more-mvc-frameworks/).
 It is also presented and explained in the last chapter of the book [Front-End Reactive Architectures](https://www.springer.com/de/book/9781484231791).
-My interested in this model originates from the search for clean separation of the business logic from the view.
-In Redux, for example, you can place some business logic into the reducer.
-Indeed, the redux style guide recommends to place [Put as Much Logic as Possible in Reducers](https://redux.js.org/style-guide/style-guide#put-as-much-logic-as-possible-in-reducers).
+While I was searching for a frontend architecture which provides a clean separation of the business logic from the view, I stumbled over this pattern.
+In Redux, you can place some business logic into the reducer.
+In point of fact, the redux style guide recommends to place [Put as Much Logic as Possible in Reducers](https://redux.js.org/style-guide/style-guide#put-as-much-logic-as-possible-in-reducers).
 But most times this is not possible, since the reducer is a pure function which receives the old Redux and the action and computes the new store out of it.
-Hence, the reducer can not handle an API or any other sort of asynchronous process.
+As a result the reducer can not handle an API or any other sort of asynchronous process.

-I'm convinced that the frontend components are certainly the wrong place to store business logic, which is handling asynchronous events and the reducers are not capable of it.
-Usually a Redux [Middleware](https://redux.js.org/tutorials/fundamentals/part-4-store#middleware) like [Redux Observables](https://redux-observable.js.org/), [Redux Thunks](https://github.com/reduxjs/redux-thunk), [Redux Saga](https://github.com/reduxjs/redux-thunk) or [Redux Logic](https://github.com/jeffbski/redux-logic) is introduced to handle this.
+It is my conviction that fronted components are the wrong place to store complex business logic, which is handling asynchronous events.
+In addition the reducers of a Redux store are not capable of it.
+Commonly a [Redux Middleware](https://redux.js.org/tutorials/fundamentals/part-4-store#middleware) like [Redux Observables](https://redux-observable.js.org/), [Redux Thunks](https://github.com/reduxjs/redux-thunk), [Redux Saga](https://github.com/reduxjs/redux-thunk) or [Redux Logic](https://github.com/jeffbski/redux-logic) is introduced to handle this.
 But this approach is using a heavy machinery, introduces a high level of complexity and depending on the choice of the middleware it might still lack some of my desired features like:

 * Validate an action depending on its payload, the current store and side-effects before it reaches the store, and change it or prevent it from reaching the store.
 * Process asynchronous events after the actions have reached the store, depending on the new store value.
 * Dispatch other action from within the Redux Middleware.

-We can implement all of my desired features following the SAM pattern.
-And we can accomplish this by using pure JavaScript or TypeScript, you don't even need to use React.
+All of my desired features can be implemented by applying the SAM pattern.
+And we can accomplish this by using pure JavaScript or TypeScript, we don't even need to use React.
 I still continue to use React with this approach, because of its virtual DOM and also due to its wide distribution with a lot of useful components being available.

 ### The reactive loop in the SAM pattern

-An app following the SAM pattern architecture has a `view` which is computed out of the `model`.
+Following the SAM pattern architecture, an app has a `view` which is computed out of the `model`.
 The `model` is storing the app’s data state.
 Compared to redux, the data consists of a mutable object which is part of the state.
 That is probably the most confusing part of the SAM pattern for me, and appears to be a drawback, compared to a Redux architecture.

-How the interaction and re-rendering of the App happens is the reactive loop.
+The cycle of interaction and re-rendering of the App is called the reactive loop.
 It summarizes in the following steps:

 1. A user interaction in the *UI* triggers the dispatch of an `action`, passing an `intent` to it.
 2. The `action` is a function which processes this `intent`, during which it can perform asynchronous computations.
 Finally, it is presenting a `proposal` to the `present` function, which is part of the `model`.